-What Does The Galaxy Note 9 S Pen Do?
-It Has So Many New Uses
+The Galaxy Note 9's S Pen Has Some Majorly Cool New Functions

 On Thursday, Aug.
 9, Samsung unveiled its latest member of the Galaxy family at the Samsung Unpacked 2018 event.
 With four products being unveiled, there are no shortage of new gadgets and their individual features to dive into.
 But one in particular is getting a lot of hype.
 So what does the Galaxy Note 9 S Pen do, exactly?